mmm/docker-cloudera-quickstart/README.md

-This image started life as a modified fork of [caioquirino/docker-cloudera-quickstart](https://github.com/caioquirino/docker-cloudera-quickstart.git) and is now curated by the Silicon Valley Data Science team.
+This image started life as a modified fork of [caioquirino/docker-cloudera-quickstart](https://github.com/caioquirino/docker-cloudera-quickstart.git) and is now curated by the Silicon Valley Data Science engineering team.